Fireworks light up the sky behind the Parliament buildings in Ottawa.

 Canada’s Wonderland, Vaughan

-Witness amazing fireworks at Canada’s Wonderland on various dates throughout the year.
+Witness impressive fireworks at Canada’s Wonderland on various dates throughout the year.
 The park’s fireworks displays are held after the park closes at 10:00 p.m.

-All of Wonderland’s fireworks displays boast unique, custom designs that are set to an original soundtrack.
-You’ll witness over 6,000 bright explosions of colour in the night sky, with heights of over 243 metres.
+Canada’s Wonderland fireworks displays boast unique, custom designs that are set to an original soundtrack.
 It’s a perfect way to end your fun day at the amusement park.

 Location: 1 Canada's Wonderland Drive, Vaughan